jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   - **relevant Acts** ,—
     (a) in sections 223A and 223B, means the Acts specified in section 223(1), except section 69LA of this Act:
     (b) in sections 223D to 223F, means the Acts specified in section 223(1), except Part 5 and section 69LA of this Act
+  - **specified remuneration threshold** has the meaning given to it by section 113B
   - **strike** has the meaning given to it by section 81
   - **union** means a union registered under Part 4
   - **wages** includes amounts payable to an employee in respect of services provided to the employer—